 • An enforcement action arising from a Ukrainian judgment for the amount of US$ 3.7 billion.

 • Acting for families of deceased and injured United States armed forces personnel killed or injured in acts of terrorism by the Islamic Republic of Iran.
 The value of the claim is US$ 5.5 billion.

-• Head of a team acting for Aeroflot’s claims against Boris Berezovsky.
+• Head of a team who acted for Aeroflot’s claims against Boris Berezovsky.

 • Simon regularly helps to build cases with clients and funders.

 Simon has extensive experience in both international and domestic civil fraud.
 He has acted for major liquidators on fraud cases and he has encountered a wide breadth of tax fraud for HMRC and liquidators.
 These cases have included high value MTIC/carousel frauds, failed tax scheme frauds, Ponzi schemes, excise duty frauds, corporation tax frauds and negligible tax value schemes.

 His experience also extends to terrorist, gangland and extortion cases involving fraud by organised crime.

 Simon has a particular knowledge of claims, including claims potentially running to in excess of £300 million, arising from Libor-rigging events and from related interest rate hedging product sales.
 He also has a particular interest in similar claims arising from Forex-rigging, and has developed substantial market knowledge in this context.

 NGM v Phillip Wallis & ors - Acting for the Defendants in a six week trial in a £30-£50 million claim.
 The case dealt with fraud and conspiracy to remove a Patent for developing 'can-float' property technology.

 AM Holdings Limited v Henderson Global Investors Limited - Successfully obtained an order for pre-action disclosure in the Chancery Division on behalf of the claimant, in relation to the purchase of the Leadenhall Triangle portfolio of properties in June 2011 for £188 million.